mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 ORGANIZATION/PROJECT:main
 ```

-This is different from the fork model, where the source branch lives in
+This is different from the fork model, where the source branch lives in your fork.
-your fork.

-## 14. Why PRs Still Matter for Contributors {#14-why-prs-still-matter-for-contributors}
+**Why PRs Still Matter for Contributors**

-A Pull Request is useful even when both branches are in the same
+A Pull Request is useful even when both branches are in the same repository.
-repository.

 PRs provide: